 The examples of applications are numerous, and it would be illusory to make an exhaustive list.
 Each day, millions of people use RFID systems without even knowing them: passes, badges for motorway tolls or access to workspaces.
 They are hidden in passports and electronic car keys, cargo tracking, etc. RFID is ubiquitous and increasingly seamless.
 Nowadays RFID has become almost unavoidable for applications related to access control and logistics, for which it is used for its main application: identification.

 The Hardcat system raises a work order containing the photograph (taken by the CCTV camera) as well as RFID tag details of both the asset(s) and the person entering and leaving high-security locations.

 Hardcat will alert security

-- A person’s RFID tag and asset RFID tag(s) do not reflect the owner and asset in the Hardcat database
+- When a person’s RFID tag and asset RFID tag(s) do not reflect the owner and asset in the Hardcat database

-- The asset(s) RFID tag(s) have no associated owner in the Hardcat database
+- When the asset(s) RFID tag(s) have no associated owner in the Hardcat database

 Motion detection CCTV alerts

-- A person entering/leaving location is outside working hours
+- When a person entering/leaving location is outside working hours

-- A person entering/leaving the location is without a “person” RFID tag
+- When a person entering/leaving the location is without a “person” RFID tag

-- A person without the correct tag creates an incident that causes CCTV to take photograph or video
+- When a person without the correct tag creates an incident that causes CCTV to take photograph or video

 RFID security triggering CCTV is an important deterrent in unmanned areas